 This Karabagh rug was handwoven during the early 20th century in the Southern Caucasus.

 In excellent condition, signs of wear consistent with age.
-Pile is low, handle is soft.
+The pile is low, the handle is soft.